-Throughout this chapter, maps depicting exposure of NYC's buildings to the flood hazard areas listed in Table 1 are presented.
-Because the Flood Insurance Studies (FEMA, 2007, 2013) used to delineate FEMA's SFHA in NYC do not consider pluvial or groundwater flooding, nor the impact of climate change on future flood exposure, this chapter utilizes the additional hazard layers listed in Table 1.
-Current and future pluvial flood hazard maps were developed by the City of New York.
-The US Geological Survey identified areas with shallow groundwater tables that are subject to future groundwater flooding.
-NPCC researchers developed maps of coastal hazards based on Mean Monthly High Water (MMHW) (P. Orton et al., 2019a).
+Throughout this chapter, maps depicting exposure of NYC's buildings to the flood hazards listed in Table 1 are presented.
+Because the Flood Insurance Studies (FEMA, 2007, 2013) used to delineate FEMA's SFHA in NYC do not consider pluvial or groundwater flooding, nor the impact of climate change on future flood exposure, this chapter also utilizes the additional hazard layers listed in Table 1.
+The present-day and future pluvial flood hazard maps were developed by the City of New York.
+The US Geological Survey mapped areas with shallow groundwater tables that may be subject to future groundwater flooding.
+NPCC researchers developed maps of coastal hazards based on Mean Monthly High Water (MMHW) (P. M. Orton et al., 2019).
 Spatial data on buildings and subgrade spaces were obtained from the publicly available New York City Building Footprints and MapPLUTO cadastral datasets (City of New York Department of City Planning, 2022; NYC OTI, 2023).